asmaaAlmadhoun/MobileLandingPage/readme.txt

 DESCRIPTION:

-DAZZLE is a modern and beautiful well crafted responsive template created for showcasing your software and mobile application.
+Asaas Mobile App is a modern and beautiful well crafted responsive template created for showcasing your software and mobile application.
 Built with clean and organized css3 and html5 code, this template is very easy to customize.
 It's mobile ready and retina/hi-dpi ready which means it will look great on any devices from mobile to desktop, sharp and crisp on any screen